When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 The circumcision hut

 When I was in the Maldives the first time, I noticed an open-fronted house, gaily decorated.
-There was otherwise not an ongoing festival on Dhigurah.
+There was not an ongoing festival on Dhigurah.
 Upbeat music seemed to be playing from it – but only from that one house.
 I wondered at it, but then forgot about it.

 Then on Dhiffushi, when I noticed a similar colourful, fairy-lighted hut again, I asked the guesthouse owner when he showed me around the village.
 He told me culturally it was the time when Maldivian boys of age would be circumcised.
 The vibrant hut was where they all stay together to recuperate.

-Local island sights
+Local island atmosphere

 The islands in the Maldives are primarily composed of sand.